aimanraz/blackjack/README.md

 # Blackjack
-A simple implimentation of blackjack game made by me.
+A simple implimentation of blackjack game.

 ## Code and Resources Used
 **Python Version:** 3.8++